 Today, most of the world knows Gracie Jiu-Jitsu by its more generic name, Brazilian Jiu-Jitsu.

 Through the years, knowledge has been passed from teacher to student, carrying personality and wisdom from each contributor.
 Brazilian Jiu-Jitsu carries with it an expectation of respect for all who enter into the teacher-student relationship.
 Its hallmark is the adaptation process it constantly goes through, where new techniques and perspectives are always being developed.
-This adds creativity and enjoyment to the overall learning process.
+This adds much creativity to the overall learning process.

 Our Jiu-Jitsu lineage passes from a direct line back to Maeda.
 As we teach and move forward, we constantly strive to respect where we came from.
 Loyalist is an affiliate of Team Ronin Brazilian Jiu-Jitsu, which has continued to refine a system of techniques and instruction that assists students in developing knowledge and potential.
 It has produced a very successful BJJ Competitive Team that has travelled the world and attended all of the major tournaments, including the IBJJF Worlds, Pan-Ams/No-Gi Pan-Ams.
 Asian Open, Abu Dhabi World Professional Jiu-Jitsu, ADCC Submission Wrestling World Championship, NAGA, Grappler’s Quest, and numerous other local, provincial, and national tournaments in Canada.